bytecodealliance/wasmtime/docs/WASI-capabilities.md

 capabilities look like.
 This is an area that isn't yet implemented.

 In CloudABI, users launch programs with the sockets they need already created.
-That's a potentially startup point, which might be enough for simple cases.
+That's potentially a starting point, which might be enough for simple cases.

 We also anticipate an eventual extension to that, where we create a capability